noradno/portfolio/README.md

 1. Run script agreement_title.R

-## Step 4: That's it!
+## That's it!

-The dashboard will be updated daily from the agreement_info.csv and agreement_disbursement.csv.
+The dashboard will be updated daily from the agreement_info.csv and agreement_disbursement.csv, and the power apps will be updated using the agreement_title.xlsx.